cicixgliamici/formal-quantum-validation/docs/GENERAL_SEMANTICS.md

 that every supported gate and every supported circuit preserves this norm.
 Consequently, a circuit maps every normalized input state to a normalized output state.

+## Hadamard cancellation

+`lean/QuantumValidation/Transpilation.lean` proves `h_apply_twice`: applying
+Hadamard twice on any valid target returns every finite state unchanged.
+The derived `duplicate_h_transpilation_correct` theorem lifts this identity to `CircuitEquivalent [.h target, .h target] []`, which quantifies over every input state and every register size for which the target exists.

+Generated transpilation obligations instantiate this result only after the certificate trace has been replayed against its checked source and candidate IR.
+This proves the accepted `H; H` rewrite, not other Qiskit optimizations.